 - Installing support piers to prop up your home

 - Installing new gutters

 Concrete block wall cracks are never desirable.
-Not only can cracks in your home be ugly, they can be signs your house is in serious trouble.
+Not only can cracks in your home be ugly, but they can also be signs your house is in serious trouble.
 Rot, mold and failing walls can all be hiding under your feet.
 Know these different types of cracks.
 When in doubt, always call a foundation expert out.
-Request a free quote on how they can help and solve the real problem, not just the symptoms.
+Request a free inspection and estimate on how they can help and solve the real problem, not just the symptoms.